Simranjaswal123/ProcessMonitoring/README.md

 The ProcessInfo class now explicitly includes the priority field in its constructor, aligning with its usage.
 The startUpdates method removes an extra updateTable() call outside the timer, streamlining initialization.
-Graph axes and labels are repositioned using leftMargin and bottomMargin variables consistently, and the CPU usage line calculation uses dynamic scaling (graphHeight / 100) instead of a fixed multiplier.
+Graph axes and labels are repositioned using leftMargin and bottomMargin variables consistently, and the CPU usage line calculation uses dynamic scaling (graphHeight / 100) instead of a fixed multiplier. revision 5:-
+Better Parsing: Strips .exe from Windows process names for cleaner display.
+Windows CPU Estimation: Added a basic CPU% approximation using wmic (still limited but better than 0.0).